AngelicaCorrales/jfx-CYK/README.md

  1️⃣ You can clone this repository and then compile it in your console,<br>
  2️⃣ You can download a .ZIP file of our project and then unzip this folder to compile it in your console, or <br> 3️⃣ You can look for the runnable .jar file, following this steps:<br>
-      * Browse to the directory in which you unzipped the .ZIP file or FiniteStateMachine folder if you cloned our repository.<br>
+      * Browse to the directory in which you unzipped the .ZIP file or jfx-CYK folder if you cloned our repository.<br>
       * Browse to the executable folder.<br>
       * Double clic on CYK-algorithm.jar<br>